 Vacuum energy.
 Vacuum energy is an underlying background energy that exists in space throughout the entire Universe.

 One contribution to the vacuum energy may be from virtual particles which are thought to be particle pairs that blink into existence and then annihilate in a timespan too short to observe.
 They are expected to do this everywhere, throughout the Universe.
 Their behavior is codified in Heisenberg's energy–time uncertainty principle.
-Theory of everything.
-A theory of everything (ToE) or final theory, ultimate theory, or master theory is a hypothetical single, all-encompassing, coherent theoretical framework of physics that fully explains and links together all physical aspects of the universe.:6 Finding a ToE is one of the major unsolved problems in physics.
+Still, the exact effect of such fleeting bits of energy is difficult to quantify.
+The effects of vacuum energy can be experimentally observed in various phenomena such as spontaneous emission, the Casimir effect and the Lamb shift, and are thought to influence the behavior of the Universe on cosmological scales.
+Origin Summing over all possible oscillators at all points in space gives an infinite quantity.
+Additional contributions to the vacuum energy come from spontaneous symmetry breaking in quantum field theory.